Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Disruptive Energy Technologies.md

 **Why Disruptive:**
 Tesla's vision of free, limitless energy threatened the economic models of centralized utilities.
 His work remains a foundation for modern alternative energy exploration.

+**Suppression**: Tesla’s projects were defunded, and his lab was raided, with much of his work confiscated.

 ---

 ### **2. Viktor Schauberger (1885–1958)**